If you are looking for the best aftershaves on the market today, you have come to the right place.

 So, if you want to experience what it feels like to be a king, there’s nowhere else to look.

-In truth, we probably could have included several different Truefitt & Hill products on our list of best aftershave, but in the end, we decided to go with the aftershave balm that’s part of the company’s Trafalgar line of shaving products.
+In truth, we probably could have included several different Truefitt & Hill products on our list of best aftershave for men, but in the end, we decided to go with the aftershave balm that’s part of the company’s Trafalgar line of shaving products.

 This balm contains aloe vera and lanolin to provide hydrating, soothing and nourishing effects to the skin, guaranteeing it will leave your face feeling smooth and comfortable.

-However, this is another product that does contain a small amount of alcohol, so it may not be the best choice for those who suffer from dry skin.
+However, this is another product that does contain a small amount of alcohol, so it may not be the best choice for those whoese skin is dry.

 There are trace amounts of alcohol in this aftershave, meaning it doesn’t lend itself to be used by anyone with particularly dry skin.